Factbox - Latest on the spread of coronavirus around the world

 * India said it will suspend a vast majority of visas to the country in a wide-reaching attempt to prevent the spread of coronavirus.

-* Total infections in Japan rose to 1,278, including 696 from a cruise ship and 14 returnees on charter flights from China.
-One new infection was reported early on Wednesday, when the death toll stood at 19.

-* South Korea reported 114 new cases and six more deaths.
-The new cases bring the country’s total to 7,869, with 66 deaths.

-* Thailand reported 11 new cases, bringing the total cases to 70.
+* Thailand reported five new coronavirus cases, bringing the total cases to 75.

-* Hong Kong will quarantine all visitors from Italy and parts of France, Germany and Japan for two weeks from March 13.

 * Weeks after Vietnam declared that all its 16 cases had recovered, the number of infections is on the rise following a flight from Britain.